Trewaters/soar/public/help/asanas/practice-asana.md

 - **Screen readers**: Form fields and buttons include ARIA labels where applicable.
 - **Keyboard navigation**: Use `Tab` to move through the search input and pose cards; press `Enter` to activate selections.
 - **Touch targets**: Buttons and cards are sized for comfortable tapping on mobile devices.

-## Permissions & Notes

-- **Authenticated actions**: Creating and editing poses require sign-in.
-- **Freemium**: Some advanced features may be restricted — a notification explains how to upgrade or get access.